7RU7H/Archive/README.md

 	11. Collaberation and helping others
 1. Denounce:
 	- Malicious and Unethical usage of any information contained here
-	- Ideology, replace it and any with it with the stategy and task of being a system, improving and maintaining all systems.
+	- Ideology, replace it and any with it with the strategy and task of being a system, improving and maintaining all systems.
 	- Fraud, false information come correct or get corrected, if you are not healthy enough be corrected
 	- Discourse that aids in dichotomy wars - Vim vs Emacs, but acknowledge pros and cons
-	- Racism
+	- Bigotry
 1. Prioritize:
 	 1. (Cheat/Help)sheets for Free and Open Source Software and Free Versions of Tools
 	 2. Rules are not just to be broken, a machine can improve its effectiveness through brute forcing probelm solving staticistical